inertia186/cobblebot/README.md

 ## TODO

-  * Expand DSL for more complex tasks (like in-game Mail and Web of Trust).
   * Implement more test cases for DSL callback events.
-  * Tutorial and Rules templates.
   * Books
-  * IP Tracking (extras)
   * Improve twitch.tv bot support.

 ## Resource Pack